matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 - log in to Piwik with your admin or Super User account
 - click on your username in the top right menu, and click *Settings* to access the administration area
 - click on *Tracking Code* in the left menu
-- copy and paste the Javascript tracking code into your pages, just before the `<body>` tag
+- copy and paste the Javascript tracking code into your pages, just after the `<body>` tag

 The tracking code looks as follows: